 10 Principles of Fair Trade

-When founded, Fair Congo sought collaborations with the top fair-trade certification brands in the US and EU.
-Unfortunately, not one had the capacity to work in DRC.
+When founded, Fair Congo (‘Origins’) sought collaborations with the top fair-trade certification brands in the US and EU.
+Unfortunately, not one had the capacity or willingness to work in DRC.
 Additionally, they all placed significant financial burdens, primarily through auditing costs, on producers whom on average already make below $1/day.
-Seeing no other choice, we decided to define our own transparent fair trade standard by using the ten principles laid out by the World Fair Trade Organization.
-Unlike other fair trade brands, our standard puts none of the financial burden on those most in need of socio-economic elevation.
-The fair trade standards are further developed and managed by the Fair Congo Foundation board of advisors.
-Before we certify any material to be fair trade we conduct a detailed inspection of the entire supply chain, going above and beyond our standard due diligence inspections, what we call the Fair Congo Fair Trade DD report.
-This report encompasses the following 10 principles:
+Seeing little alternative, we defined our own fair-trade standard by adapting principles laid out by the World Fair Trade Organization.
+This can be summarized in the following 10 principles:

 Principle 1: Creating Opportunities for Economically Disadvantaged Producers